kaizcodes/Pog_Engine/README.md

 ## If you wish to support me
 You could buy me a coffee here: https://ko-fi.com/kaizuchaneru

-The money will be put back into development and maintaining this project.
+The money will be put into development and maintaining this project.

 ## Tech Stack